MacMannes/macmannes.github.io/content/posts/cleaner-arduino-code/index.md

         invalidCommand();
         return;
     }

     it->second();  // Call the function mapped to the command }
 ```

-The other functions are also cleaned up.
-And looks like this:
+The other functions are also cleaned up and look like this:

 ```cpp
 void changeAlarmState(int newState, const char *message) {